-As at 31 December 2019, the increase in the loss allowance was due to the increase in the loss allowance of HK\$58,000 and HK\$98,000 as a result of an increase in trade receivables which were past due for over 10-12 months and over 1 year, respectively.
+As at 31 December 2020, the increase in the loss allowance was due to the increase in trade receivables which were past due for over 1 year.

-As at 31 December 2018, the decrease in the loss allowance was due to the settlement of certain trade receivables.
+As at 31 December 2019, the increase in the loss allowance was due to the increase in trade receivables which were past due for over 10 to 12 months and over 1 year.